genderkit/genderkit/_articles/bras.md

 ### What if I don’t have breasts?

 * *Back size is still important:* measure this about halfway down your chest
 * You can *pick a cup size* that you think looks good, or that will fit [prosthetic breasts]({% link _articles/prosthetic-breasts.md %}) you have.
-However, keep in mind that too large a cup size could look unnatural
+You may want to make sure the weight of whatever padding you're wearing hangs naturally, or it might be obvious that you're using padding.

 ### Where can I find a bra?